yummycoder/yummycoder.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 My name is Hongmiao Yu, and I am a second-year Ph.D. student in the Department of Computer Science at the University of California, Riverside, under the supervision of K. K. Ramakrishnan.
-My area of interest is computer networking and security.
+My area of interest is computer networking and security.<br/>

+<em>Email: </em>hyu125@ucr.edu<br/>